nedRad88/SCALAR/README.md

 ![Architecture](./Architecture.png)

-**Freedom to choose a programming language** - SCALAR let's users to choose their preferred environment.
+**Freedom to choose a programming language** - SCALAR lets users to choose their preferred environment.
 The only requirement is to be able to communicate through `gRPC` and `Protobuf`, which is supported for many programming
 languages: Python, Java, C++, GO...
 Additionally, SCALAR provides support for R. Apart from that, users can choose their setup, environment and additional resources to train better models.